 Contact us today to learn more.

 To recover financially from a truck accident, you must be able to prove that you were injured and that the truck driver, the truck company or another party is responsible for those injuries.
 There must also be access to financial recovery from the driver and/or truck company.

 Most damages in truck accidents come in the form of compensatory damages, which are meant to compensate you for your injuries and losses.
 This could include payment for medical expenses, lost wages, and more general damages such as pain and suffering.

 Liable parties in a truck accident may include the truck driver, the driver's employer, the truck's manufacturer or a parts manufacturer.
 There are many factors that determine liability in truck accident cases.

 There is a statute of limitations in Wisconsin for truck accident personal injury claims.
-You should contact a Wisconsin personal injury attorney as soon as possible to preserve your legal rights.
+You should contact a Milwaukee personal injury attorney as soon as possible to preserve your legal rights.
 If you are the victim of a Wisconsin truck accident, contact our office today to speak with a personal injury attorney.

 First, you should ensure that anyone involved receives the necessary medical attention.
 If you or anyone else was injured in the accident, call 911 for emergency medical care.
 Even if you think your injuries are minor, getting checked out by a doctor as soon as possible is critical, as some motorcycle-related injuries are not immediately apparent.

 Take photos of any property damage or visible injuries to yourself, your bike, and other vehicles involved in the crash.
 Write down details about the incident, including the vehicle's license plate numbers, identify all parties present during the crash, and collect contact information for any witnesses available.

 Truck accident victims might sustain severe injuries or life-changing injuries, including: